 In 2002, the US Secretary of Energy recommended to the President that the Yucca Mountain site (located in Nye County, Nevada, approximately 100 miles northwest of Las Vegas) be developed as the nation's first long-term geologic repository for high-level radioactive waste.
 In June 2008, the DOE submitted a formal license application to the Nuclear Regulatory Commission (NRC).

-The Yucca Mountain Project used GoldSim to simulate the long-term performance of the proposed radioactive waste repository.
+The Yucca Mountain Project, led by Sandia National Laboratories, used GoldSim to simulate the long-term performance of the proposed radioactive waste repository.
 The model computed the predicted environmental impact of the facility over the next 10,000 years.
-(The modeling effort was discussed in some detail in an article in Wired Magazine.)
-GoldSim played a key role in the recent recommendation to the President that the US move forward on developing Yucca Mountain as the sole high-level waste repository for commercial nuclear reactor waste.
+This analysis was an integral part of the license application.

 (In March 2010 the DOE filed a motion with the NRC to withdraw its license application.
 Multiple lawsuits to stop this action have been filed by states, counties, and individuals across the country.)

 Case Study: Nuclear Energy - Safe Source or Radioactive Risk?

 Wired Magazine Article: Do or Die at Yucca Mountain